 Expected return date: This is the date that you expect the employee to return to work.
 It is imperative that this is completed correctly, as it is used to generate the UI-2.7 form.
 If the employee’s date of return is later extended, you will need to update it here in order to update the UI-2.7 form.

-Paid During Temporary Absence: If you select this checkbox, the system will still generate payslips during the employee’s period of absence, and no UI-2.7 form will be available.
+Paid During Temporary Absence: If you select this checkbox, the system will still generate payslips during the employee’s period of absence, and also generates forms UI-19 and UI-2.7 for if the employee is paid partly by the UIF and partly by the employer.
 If you do not select this checkbox, no payslips will be generated for the employee during their period of absence and a UI-2.7 form will be generated for the employee.

 To download the UI-2.7 form generated by SimplePay:

 - Go to the employee’s profile after ending their service.

 - Click on Manage End of Service.